DeltaChain Price Hits $0.0000 on Top Exchanges (DELTA)

-DeltaChain (CURRENCY:DELTA) traded up 7.2% against the dollar during the one day period ending at 0:00 AM ET on October 1st.
-DeltaChain has a market capitalization of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last 24 hours.
-Over the last week, DeltaChain has traded down 81.5% against the dollar.
-One DeltaChain coin can currently be bought for $0.0000 or 0.00000000 BTC on major exchanges.
+DeltaChain (CURRENCY:DELTA) traded 7.2% higher against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on October 2nd.
+One DeltaChain coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last seven days, DeltaChain has traded 81.5% lower against the U.S. dollar.
+DeltaChain has a market cap of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last day.

 - Qubitica (QBIT) traded 75.5% lower against the dollar and now trades at $11.94 or 0.00025016 BTC.